andrew1620/chat-client/README.md

 ### `yarn start`

 After run it will be opened in the browser.
+Moreover you have to run the setver for this app.
+You can find it here: https://github.com/andrew1620/chatServer